top of page

 stem from?
 Evidence suggests PMS and PMDD can both be linked to past traumatic events,

-such as childhood trauma, neglect and/or abuse.
+such as childhood trauma, neglect, and/or abuse.
 Young competitive athletes also tend to have

 an increased risk for PMS.
 These associations suggest an inappropriate marriage of sorts,